enterprisemodules/puppet-pizza/README.md

   }
 ```

-##Your own toppings
+## Your own toppings

 You are welcom to create your own toppings.
-Using easy_type it's actually very easy.
-Just take a look at the bacon custom type for example.
+Using `easy_type` it's actually very easy.
+Just take a look at the bacon custom type, for example.

-##Limitations
+## Limitations

 This module runs on ruby 1.8.7 and higher.
-We need at least puppet version 2.7.
+We need at least Puppet version 2.7.
 There are no other known limitations.

-##Development
+## Development

 This is an open source projects, and all contributions are welcome.

-###OS support
+### OS support

-Currently we have tested:
+Currently, we have tested:

 * OSX 10.9
+* Linux

-It will probably run on any OS because it doesn't really contain any OS specific stuff.
+It will probably run on any OS because it doesn't contain any OS specific stuff.

-###Testing
+### Testing

 There are no tests implemented.
 If this starts to be used at a larger scale, we should add them.